-- Item 5. - 1) Develop a plan to actively attract the types of businesses that could utilize railroad spur and not overwhelm local traffic patterns. - 2) Economic Development Committee of Rio Communities will establish an appropriate list of targets that is consistent with this Comprehensive Plan and have the Governing Bodies approval. - 4.18 Partner with the University of New Mexico, Valencia Campus in developing a strategic plan and mentoring program with the objective of improving economic development. - 4.19 Through grants, create small business incubators designed to increase opportunities for start-up companies (use Taos and Socorro as templates).
-Use LEDA, private grants or private investor funding to establish these programs. - 1) Establish a simple small business incubator-type program by obtaining several small buildings that could be rented inexpensively that promote new small start-up businesses. - 2) Establish a common kitchen approach for those who wish to manufacture goods for sale. - 3) Establish a garage or shop rental approach for those who wish to rent space on a per hour basis. - 4.20 Establish relationships with other area economic development groups to find common ground for cooperative programs. - 4.21 Develop a Strengths, Weaknesses, Opportunities, & Threats (SWOT) analysis for Rio Communities.
-(See Grant County Market Assessment at:
+Use LEDA, private grants or private investor funding to establish these programs. - Establish a simple small business incubator type program by obtaining several small buildings that could be rented inexpensively that promote new small start up businesses. - 2) Establish a common kitchen approach for those who wish to manufacture goods for sale. - 3) Establish a garage or shop rental approach for those who wish to rent space on a per hour basis. - 4.20 Establish Maintain relationships with other area economic development groups to find common ground for cooperative programs.

-http://grantcountynm.com/economic\development/Grant%20County%20Market%20Assessment%20FINA L.pdf)
+4.21 Develop periodic (but not less then every 5 years) Strengths, Weaknesses, Opportunities, & Threats (SWOT) analysis for Rio Communities (See Grant County Market Assessment at:

+http://grantcountynm.com/economic\development/Grant%20County%20Market%20Assessment %20FINAL.pdf)

-- 4.22 Review and evaluate a local Economic Development Tax on Gross Receipts as a method to finance initiatives. - 4.23 Continue updating of development and zoning ordinances, by controlling the mix of land uses in the city.
-Take advantage of economic changes within the area.1) Current ordinance was passed in 2014. - 2) Maintain current and future land use maps of the city and area. - 4.24 Work with media from Albuquerque to establish a positive image of Rio Communities and distinguish it from negative image of Valencia County.
+- 4.22 Review and evaluate a local Economic Development funding opportunities Tax on Gross Receipts as a method to finance initiatives. - 4.23 Continue updating of development and zoning ordinances, by controlling the mix of land uses in the city.
+Take advantage of economic changes within the area.
+Maintain current and future land use maps of the city and area. - 1) Current ordinance was passed in 2014. - 2) Maintain current and future land use maps of the city and area. - 4.24 Work with media from Albuquerque to establish a positive image of Rio Communities and distinguish it from negative image of Valencia County.

-- 4.26 Work aggressively with UNM-VC and Belen School System to provide educational training that will improve salaries of local work force and attract businesses that utilize highly skilled workers. - 4.27 Promote the development of Business Associations. - 4.28 Work with NMDOT to place signs on Highway I-25 and Business I-25 directing traffic to Rio Communities. - 4.29 Establish a renewable energy program that targets both residential and commercial use of sustainable energy sources.
+- 4.25 Work with UNM-VC and other agencies to help local labor force to obtain GEDs as a means to upgrade current labor force. - 4.26 Work aggressively with local educational institutions to provide UNM VC and Belen School System to provide educational training that will improve salaries of local work force and attract businesses that utilize highly skilled workers. - 4.27 Promote the development of Business Associations.

+- 4.28 Work with NMDOT to place signs on Highway I-25 and Business I-25 directing traffic to Rio Communities. - 4.29 Establish a renewable energy program that targets both residential and commercial use of sustainable energy sources.
 Continue working with Solar Overlay Zones to recruit additional clean energy sources to our vacant lands.
 Establish additional Zones as needed.

-4.30 Project future land uses in a plan that includes both present and future development.
+Project future land uses in a plan that includes both present and future development.
 Projections should include development of industrial zones and annexation of Rio Grande Industrial Park - which is contiguous to Rio Communities boundaries.